Malvern (SA)

 Malvern shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Malvern's residents aged 15+ have a higher educational attainment than broader benchmarks.
-50.2% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are the most common at 33.0%, followed by postgraduate qualifications at 12.3% and graduate diplomas at 4.9%.
-Vocational pathways account for 18.5% of qualifications, with advanced diplomas at 10.1% and certificates at 8.4%.
+Malvern's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 50.2% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+The area's highest qualification type is bachelor degrees at 33.0%, followed by postgraduate qualifications (12.3%) and graduate diplomas (4.9%).
+Vocational pathways account for 18.5% of qualifications, with advanced diplomas making up 10.1% and certificates 8.4%.

-Educational participation is high, with 29.3% currently enrolled in formal education.
-This includes 9.3% in primary, 8.2% in secondary, and 8.1% in tertiary education.
+Educational participation is high in Malvern, with 29.3% of residents currently enrolled in formal education.
+This includes 9.3% in primary education, 8.2% in secondary education, and 8.1% pursuing tertiary education.

 Frequently Asked Questions - Education